What are the Seven Major Rivers in China？

-As the third biggest country in the World, China has rich rivers and waters.
-The Yangtze River, the Yellow River, the Pearl River, the Huaihe River, the Haihe River, the Songhuajiang River and the Liaohe River are called China’s seven major rivers.
+As the third biggest country in the world, China has a vast net of rich rivers and waters.
+Among them, there are seven major rivers in this country, including the Yangtze River, the Yellow River, the Pearl River, the Huaihe River, the Haihe River, the Songhuajiang River and the Liaohe River.

 1. The Yangtze River